ksens/salty_scripts/DualConfig_shim.md

 # Issue a few SciDBR commands and download any small array from the database
 R --slave -e 'library(scidb); scidbconnect(); df = iquery("build(<val:double>[i=0:3,2,0], random())", return=TRUE)'

-# Finally, after confirming that all save queries use `aio_save`, kill the live grep
+# Finally, after confirming that the main save query (i.e. the one which downloads the data) uses `aio_save`, kill the live grep
 fg
 ^C

 ```

+## Note

+At one point of SciDBR development, all save queries could be replaced by `aio_save`.
+This was broken in a particular version.
+See issue description https://github.com/Paradigm4/SciDBR/issues/101